-Check out the tables below for the TRS’s specs and available sizes in the charts below.
+Check out the tables for the TRS's specs and available sizes.

-The TRS is great for anyone looking for great performance and some serious power to weight.
+The TRS is great for anyone looking for great performance and some serious power to weight ratio.
 It feels light but powerful making spins and jumps a breeze.

-But it can also hold down a carve and can rack up some serious speed.
-So if you want to ride the whole mountain at pace but do tricks and jumps on the way – and then finish off with a lap through the park at the end, then this board is ideal.
+But it can also hold down a carve and can handle a certain amount of speed.
+So if you want to ride the whole mountain but find natural hits along the way – and then finish off with a lap through the park at the end, then this board is ideal.

-Also, due to the magne-traction, anyone who rides hard and icy snow conditions regularly will like this board – as long as they like everything else about it.
+Also, anyone who rides hard and icy snow conditions regularly will like this board – as long as they like everything else about it.

 Probably not really for the backcountry either – it’s not designed for it.
 That said, you could take it out there – I just wouldn’t get this board if that’s what you did most of the time.
 More details below.